ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 instructor through a student's GitHub repository.
 No credit will be awarded for any course work that is not submitted to your GitHub repository with the required name.
 Unless special arrangements are made with the instructor, no work will be accepted after the published deadline.
+Unless there is documentation for an extenuating circumstance that warrants extra time, the course instructor will disable a student's ability to push to the GitHub repository for a course assignment two days after the project is due.

 #### Assignment Evaluation